Safwana-Hussain/Amazon-TV-Content-Analysis/README.md

 **Challenges Faced:**

-Several challenges arose during the analysis:
+I faced several challenges during the analysis:

-1. Data Quality: Missing or incomplete data for certain columns required extra time for cleaning and handling.
+1. Data Quality: Missing or incomplete data for certain columns required extra time for cleaning and handling

 2. Data Granularity: The dataset lacked certain granular details (viewing history) that would have provided deeper insights into customer preferences.